Geographic Information Science B.A.

 College of Liberal Arts

 The core of the Geographic Information Science major is the study and use of geographic information systems (GIS).
 Central to this program are the theoretical and applied fundamentals of the collection, management, analysis, and representation of spatial data.
 The program builds on this core by exploring both traditional and novel methods for geo-visualization and by exploring applications of GIS to environmental, resource, and policy/management issues.
 Methods include teaching various remote sensing technologies used to collect and classify remotely sensed data, critically discussing the implications of geo-spatial technologies on individuals and society, and demonstrating how geo-spatial technologies are used effectively in urban and regional planning processes.
 Students also learn about GIS project management and research process, professional ethics, and presentation.
 The major blends well with other majors such as anthropology, biology, chemistry, computer science, criminology, engineering, environment and sustainability, geography, geology, history, mathematics, political science, sociology, statistics, and urban and regional studies.
 Students are encouraged to double major.
+Honors Requirements: Candidates must have a 3.00 overall GPA and a 3.30 in the major.
+An honors project and paper must be completed in GEOG 4999.
+Students who wish to have such work considered for honors must complete a departmental form prior to the second semester of their senior year.
+Completed projects and papers must be approved by the sponsoring faculty member and other members of the department.

 This program is available: